Introduction

 Change the Name Property Value of the Text Box to FilterText.

-Create an Option Group Control, with two buttons with Label Captions ASC and DESC for Sorting option Ascending or Descending order.
+Create an Option Group Control, with two buttons with Label Captions ASC and DESC for the Sorting option, Ascending or Descending order.

 Create a Command Button to the right of the Options Group control and change the following Property values: